-Figure 4a shows the variations in monthly mean ozone values in Oslo for the period 1979 to 2015.
+Figure 4a shows the variations in monthly mean ozone values in Oslo for the period 1979 to 2016.
 The large seasonal variations are typical for stations at high latitudes.
 This is a dynamic phenomenon and can be explained by the springtime transport of ozone from the source regions in the stratosphere above the equator.

-In order to make ozone trend analyses for the period 1979 - 2015 we have removed the seasonal variations by subtracting the long-term monthly mean ozone value from the data series, shown in Figure 4b.
-Next, we have divided the time series into two periods: 1) 1978-1997, and 2) 1998-2015.
+In order to make ozone trend analyses for the period 1979 - 2016 we have removed the seasonal variations by subtracting the long-term monthly mean ozone value from the data series, shown in Figure 4b.
+Next, we have divided the time series into two periods: 1) 1978-1997, and 2) 1998-2016.
 For the first time period the ozone measurements were entirely derived from the Dobson instrument and reflect a time period where a gradual decline in stratospheric ozone was observed at most mid and high latitude stations.
 The second period has been based on Brewer measurements, with inclusion of some GUV measurements.
-For the two time periods simple linear regression lines have been fitted to the data to describe trends in the ozone layer above Oslo.
+For the two time periods, simple linear regression lines have been fitted to the data to describe trends in the ozone layer above Oslo.
 The results are summarized in Table 4.
 The numbers in the table represent seasonal and annual percentage changes in total ozone (per decade) for the two time periods.
 The numbers in parenthesis give the uncertainty (1σ) in percent/decade.
 A trend larger than 2σ is considered significant.
-In winter and spring the ozone variability is relatively large and the corresponding ozone trend must be large in order to be classified as statistical significant.
+In winter and spring, the ozone variability is relatively large and the corresponding ozone trend must be large in order to be classified as statistical significant.

-Figure 4a: Time series of monthly mean total ozone in Oslo 1979-2015.
+Figure 4a: Time series of monthly mean total ozone in Oslo 1979-2016.
+The green line represents measurements performed with the Dobson instrument, whereas the orange line represents Brewer measurements.

-Figure 4b: Variation in total ozone over Oslo for the period 1979-2015 after the seasonal variations have been removed.
-Trend lines are marked in red.
+Figure 4b: Variation in total ozone over Oslo for the period 1979-2016 after the seasonal variations have been removed.
+The green line represents measurements performed with the Dobson instrument, whereas the orange line represents Brewer measurements.
+Trend lines are marked as black lines.

 The second column in Table 4 indicates that a large ozone decrease occurred during the 1980s and first half of the 1990s.
 For the period 1979-1997 there was a significant decline in total ozone for all seasons.
-For the winter and spring the decrease was as large as -6.2 %/decade and -8.4 %/decade, respectively.
+For the winter and spring, the decrease was as large as -6.2 %/decade and -8.4 %/decade, respectively.
 The negative ozone trend was less evident for the summer, but nevertheless it was significant to a 2σ level.

-For the period 1998-2015 the picture is different.
-There are substantial annual fluctuations and one should be cautious to draw definite conclusions about trends.
-Nevertheless, the regression analysis gives a good indication of the status of the ozone layer for recent years.
-As seen from the last column in Table 4 none of the trend results are significant to neither 1σ nor 2σ levels.
-However, for all seasons there is a small (or zero) ozone increase for the last 18 years.
-The largest increase is for the winter season December-February, where an ozone increase of 2.2% /decade is measured.
-The annual ozone trend from 1998 to 2015 is 0.9% /decade.
+For the period 1998-2016 the picture is different.
+There are substantial annual fluctuations and it is hard to draw definite conclusions about trends.
+Still, the regression analysis gives a good indication of the status of the ozone layer for recent years.
+As seen from the last column in Table 4 none of the trend results are significant to 2σ levels.
+For all seasons the change in total ozone are relatively small: in winter and fall there is ~1%/decade ozone increase for the past 19 years, for the other seasons the trend is essentially zero.
+The annual ozone trend from 1998 to 2016 is 0.5% /decade.

-Table 4: Percentage changes in total ozone (per decade) for Oslo for the period 1.1.1979 to 31.12.2015.
+Table 4: Percentage changes in total ozone (per decade) for Oslo for the period 1.1.1979 to 31.12.2016.
 The numbers in parenthesis represent the uncertainty (1σ).
 Data from the Dobson and Brewer instruments have been used in this study.
 A trend larger than 2σ is considered as significant.